mpgough/attack-nav-docker/README.md

 By default, the `Makefile` will pull down docker containers for `nginx` (which is the base of the final image we build) and `node`, which is used during the build process.
 It will also update the MITRE ATT&CK Navigator app's repo, which we include here as a submodule.
 Thus, whenever you build, you'll get the latest published version of the app.

 Once the images are staged and the app code updated, we run an ephemeral copy of the `node` container, in which we mount and build the app.
-The container is automatically deleted at the end of the run, but it leaves the compiled app in `attack-navigator/nav-app/dist`.
+The container is automatically deleted at the end of the run, but it leaves the compiled app in `attack-navigator/nav-app/dist`which is finally copied to `/usr/share/nginx/html`.

 Next, we call `docker build` with a very simple `Dockerfile` that just creates an `nginx` container with the app code copied into the web content directory.
 That's really all that's necessary to get this app running in Docker.